Psilocybin and the brain

 Receptor density

-The neocortex contains the highest concentration of 5-HT₂A receptors, especially in layers III and V of the pyramidal cells.
+The neocortex contains the highest concentration of 5-HT₂A receptors, particularly in layers III and V of the pyramidal cells.
 These cells are crucial for long-distance communication between brain regions.
 It is precisely this distribution that explains why psychedelics have such a powerful effect on perception and cognition.

 Effect of psilocin